 Karen Reue has used naturally occurring mutations in mouse models to identify genes important in human metabolic diseases.
 With this approach, her group has discovered a novel gene known as lipin, which is associated with obesity and diabetes, and a second novel gene that protects against high cholesterol levels and atherosclerosis.
 She is currently working to elucidate the function of these genes and their potential role in human disease using a combination of cell and molecular biology, transgenic and knockout mouse models, and studies in human subjects.
 Learn more →

-The investigators in this area are at the forefront of disease gene mapping efforts.
+The investigators in this area are at the forefront of disease gene mapping and clinical genetics.
 Their studies run the gamut from major genes in rare Mendelian traits to modifier genes in common complex disorders, and from large pedigrees in genetic isolates to case/control samples from outbred populations.
-Students working with these training faculty will be extremely well equipped in human genetics and genetic epidemiology.
+Students working with these mentors will be extremely well-equipped in human genetics and genetic epidemiology.

 Daniel Geschwind holds the Gordon and Virginia MacDonald Distinguished Chair in Human Genetics.
 In 2004 he received the Derek Denny-Brown Neurological Scholar Award from the American Neurological Association.
 His research addresses human neuropsychiatric diseases such as autism and neurodegenerative diseases and their relationship to the full range of normal human higher cognitive function.
 He uses tools from network analyses and systems biology to connect molecular pathways to nervous system function in health and disease.
 Learn more →